Have Questions? Please review the following set of common questions our clients ask. If you don't see your question, please contact us!

 Yes.
 It is extremely easy to use!
 The configuration process is fully menu driven and has complete, context sensitive, on-line help.
 You can easily customize all input to your exact specifications.
 Once you see how easy it is to use WinWedge, you will never again take data readings by hand!

-WinWedge and TCPWedge will work with ANY Windows program and all versions of Windows including Vista, Windows 7, and Windows 8.
+WinWedge and TCPWedge will work with ANY Windows program and all versions of Windows including Vista, Windows 7, Windows 8 and Windows 10.
 The Pro version offers support for a far wider range of serial devices including sophisticated industrial and laboratory instruments.
 Both Winwedge Standard and Professional are small applications that can run with minimal system requirements.

 WinWedge supports ANY instrument that you can plug into the serial port (RS232, RS422 or RS485) of your PC.
 Typical devices include gages, scales, sensors, meters, bar code readers, micrometers, densitometers, pH meters, CMMs, PLCs, communication systems, laboratory instruments, etc...